saloniskumar/Cyclistic_capstone_project/README.md

 ## 6. Act ##
 My recommendations based on the insights I gathered are:

-1. My recommendations based on the insights I gathered are:
-2. Provide discounted membership rates for sign-ups during the popular riding times (4 pm - 8 pm)
+1. Provide discounted membership rates for sign-ups during the popular riding times (4 pm - 8 pm)
-3. Reserve a set number of member only cycles at popular stations
+2. Reserve a set number of member only cycles at popular stations
-4. Set discounts on rides under duration of 15 minutes to only members
+3. Set discounts on rides under duration of 15 minutes to only members
-5. Set up promotional booths at popular stations to engage with casual riders and explain membership benefits
+4. Set up promotional booths at popular stations to engage with casual riders and explain membership benefits
-6. Introduce flexible membership plans, such as weekend-only memberships
+5. Introduce flexible membership plans, such as weekend-only memberships
-7. Display membership ads or hold cycling events during 4-8 pm on weekends in week 4 and 5 of each month
+6. Display membership ads or hold cycling events during 4-8 pm on weekends in week 4 and 5 of each month